Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Introduction

 \IEEEPARstart{M}{ulti-agent} systems have emerged as a crucial tool to address various tasks that cannot be handled reliably by humans such as inspection, surveying, monitoring, and exploration of hazardous or remote environments \cite{Zhang2020, Nathan2024}.
 For instance, \acp{MAS} have been proposed and investigated for the use in planetary exploration, gas and subsurface exploration \cite{Rabideau2025, Wiedemann2019, Shin2024}.
-A \ac{MAS} inherently requires communication among the agents in its network to achieve the respective exploration goal such as reconstruction of a physical process.
-Usually, this is realized by a wireless communication system.
-Most works in the realm of multi-agent exploration therefore use standard communication schemes to enable reliable communication among the agents, cf. \cite{Rizk2025, Zhang2025}.
-Hence, exploration and communication are viewed as two separate systems that are designed separately.
-However, exploration and communication are often strongly entangled.
-Therefore, to achieve enhanced exploration performance both communication and exploration need to be considered jointly.
-In this work, we present an approach where the communication system is adapted to the requirements of the exploration methodology of a \ac{MAS} such that the overall system's exploration performance is enhanced.
+A \ac{MAS} inherently requires communication among its agents to achieve the respective exploration goal such as reconstruction of a physical process or estimation of certain parameters.
+Usually, the information exchange among agents is realized by a wireless communication system and therefore, most works use standard communication schemes to achieve this, cf. \cite{Rizk2025, Zhang2025}.
+In this respect, exploration and communication are viewed as two systems that are designed separately although exploration and communication are often strongly entangled in a \ac{MAS}.
+To achieve enhanced exploration performance both communication and exploration need to be considered jointly.
+Therefore, in this work, we propose to integrate semantic communication into a distributed exploration algorithm such that the overall system's exploration performance is enhanced.
+The specific exploration task considered here is subsurface exploration by means of seismic imaging which is illustrated in Fig. \ref{fig:scenario}.